 Vanessa grew up in Edmonton with three sisters and a myriad of pets.
-Her and Rob have three children and one cat named Zoey.
+She and Rob have three children and one cat named Zoey.
 In her spare time, Vanessa enjoys spending time outdoors.
-She loves baking, rock climbing, snowboarding, playing slow pitch ball, and swimming at the Tri-Leisure centre.
+She loves baking, rock climbing, snowboarding, and trail running.

 Becky was born and raised in Leduc, Alberta.
 Her post-secondary schooling started in Red Deer College where she had the opportunity to play college hockey for 2 years on the female varsity team, Red Deer College Queens.
 Following her time in Red Deer, she attended the University of Alberta with a major in Animal Health, focusing on Food Animals.
 In 2012, Becky was accepted into the University of Calgary Faculty of Veterinary Medicine, where she pursued an area of emphasis in production animal health, specifically cattle medicine.
 For the last year, Becky has been working in Rocky Mountain House engaging in a busy mixed animal practice.

-Becky is eager to put down roots in the Spruce Grove and Stony Plain area, and start on with the Tri-Municipal and Meridian Veterinary Teams.
 Her family consists of her younger brother who lives in Calgary, and father and mother who reside at Pigeon Lake Village.
-She shares her home with her fur baby, Gus, who has been with her throughout her veterinary studies.
+She shares her home with her husband and her fur baby Gus, who has been with her throughout her veterinary studies.
 Becky’s personal interests include hockey, camping, boating, ice fishing, and quality family time.